|Approved by:||The President|

 The Catholic University of America is committed to conducting its affairs ethically and in compliance with laws, regulations, and University policies, and to safeguarding members of the University community and University resources.

-When a report of potential ethical misconduct or other wrongdoing is made, the University has a responsibility to investigate and implement corrective action, if necessary.
+When a report of potential ethical misconduct or other wrongdoing is made, the University has a responsibility to investigate thoroughly, objectively, consistently, and as promptly as possible so that it can implement corrective action, if necessary.
 To meet this responsibility, employees of the University community must cooperate with University Investigations (defined below).

 A. Investigation means a University-authorized internal examination, inspection, inquiry, analysis, or review to determine facts.
 An Investigation is not a hearing or legal proceeding, and may be formal or informal.
-Investigations may be undertaken by University units, including, but not limited to Compliance, the Office of the Dean of Students, Equal Opportunity/Title IX Coordinator, General Counsel, Human Resources, Internal Audit, and Public Safety.
+Investigations may be undertaken by University units, including, but not limited to Compliance, the Office of the Dean of Students, Equal Opportunity Officer, Title IX Coordinator, General Counsel, Human Resources, Internal Audit, and Public Safety.

 All employees (staff and faculty) must cooperate fully with investigations undertaken by persons charged with conducting the inquiry.
 Cooperation with investigations includes, but is not limited to: